 If you know a lot about true-crime cases where people commit heinous acts and keep terrible secrets, it’s entirely believable how this movie’s characters deal with legal and ethical dilemmas.
 Although many people might think to themselves that they would never act that way, the moral of the story is that people don’t really know what extreme things they might do until they’re pushed to the edge.

-Gravitas Ventures released “I Hate the Man in My Basement” on VOD on March 9, 2020.
+Gravitas Ventures released “I Hate the Man in My Basement” on digital and VOD on March 9, 2020.